HOW TO EAT HEALTHY WHILE TRAVELING ON THE ROAD

 But first, I would like to preface that I have certain fitness goals that affect how I eat.
 My fitness goals are as follows:

-I always get the "Oh, why do you want to do either?
-You look fine."
-Sure, but I see my body as a tool to perform.
+I see my body as a tool to perform.
 I don't care about aesthetics, fitting a certain size, or wanting to be a certain weight.
 What is more important to me is being emergency/ disaster ready.
-It's just a mentality I've had for a long time.
-If something bad happens, I want to be able to be in shape for the situation, and that's just how I train in the gym as well.
-Besides, who else is going to pick up my bike for me when I drop it?
-Now that we've gotten that out of the way, my strategy is based on this mentality and these goals.
+I need to be able to pick up my bike when I drop it, or carry my bags up and down stairs where there are no elevators.
+My diet is based on this mentality and these goals.